peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

 -

-We can also use this to dig a little bit deeper at red meat elimination, one of the independent variables credited by ACE as being affected by the leaflet.
+We can also use this to dig a little bit deeper at red meat elimination, one of the dependent variables credited by ACE as being affected by the leaflet.

 * 7 people who received the treatment flyer self-reported eliminating red meat.
 Of these...